 Cox's Orange Pippin

 The eating variety to which all others apples are compared.
-Mentioned here but not grown or sold by us as it requires expert pruning and is disease prone-but that flavour--- (Buckinghamshire 19th century)
+Mentioned here but not grown or sold by us as it requires expert pruning and is disease prone but in a good year is exceptional (Buckinghamshire 19th century)

 Cox's Self Fertile